FerryTempo/FTServer/docs/ferrytempo.md

 ### PortSailingLog

-Scheduled departures for the current sailing day paired with observed departure delay, crossing time in seconds, vessel position, and a low-resolution crossing plot, or null when not yet observed.
+Scheduled departures for the current sailing day paired with observed departure delay, crossing time in seconds, and vessel position.

 `PortSailingLog`